aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - When an application calls `ydb_tp_st()`_, it generates provides a :code:`tptoken` as the first parameter when it calls the function that implements the logic for the transaction.
 Any threads that this function spawns must provide this :code:`tptoken` to YottaDB.
+Passing in a different or incorrect :code:`tptoken` can result in hard-to-debug application behavior, including deadlocks.
 - When a `Simple API`_ function is called:

   - If :code:`tptoken` is that of the current transaction, the request